acoravos/repo-ranker/README.md

 - use test-driven development to produce a full-stack application.

 ## Demo
-You can checkout a demo of this app at [Repo Ranker on Heroku](http://repo-ranker.heroku.com).
+You can checkout a demo of this app at [RepoRanker on Heroku](http://repo-ranker.heroku.com).

 ## Technologies Used
 - [Sinatra Framework](http://www.sinatrarb.com/)